mojtaba-peyrovi/venture-deals-project/week3/README.md

 As an entrepreneur, having discount is better because the investor gets more shares, compared to the new investors because they are getting more discount.
 Warrant will make the cap table harder to track.

+__Option Pool:__ The option pool is a way of attracting talented employees to a startup company - if the employees help the company do well enough to go public, they will be compensated with stock.
+Employees who get into the startup early will usually receive a greater percentage of the option pool than employees who arrive later.

+__Pre-money valuation:__ A pre-money valuation is a term widely used in private equity or venture capital industries, referring to the valuation of a company or asset prior to an investment or financing.
+If an investment adds cash to a company, the company will have different valuations before and after the investment.

+__Post-money valuation:__ On the other hand, post-money refers to how much the company is worth after it receives the money and investments into it.
+Post-money valuation includes outside financing or the latest capital injection.